PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-22 11:17:09
+Last updated: 2024-04-22 11:17:46
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: No more half-measures, Walter. - Mike Ehrmantraut